In the world of smartphones, it's impossible to ignore the influence of Samsung.

 Released April 2015 The Galaxy S6 was Samsung's flagship device for 2015, following up in numeric succession to previous Galaxy S devices that are updated at a yearly pace.
 And it's fair to say that the GS6 has had a pretty major reboot.
 It's traded plastic for glass on both the front and the back.
 The software has been even more refined (and, yes, gained a few Microsoft apps along the way).

-Instead of the standard removable battery and microSD card of previous Galaxy S devices, the GS6 has a slightly smaller internal battery (2550mAh) and non-expandable storage.
-That's going to be a big deal for a lot of folks, but wireless charging and quick charging help alleviate the battery woes and a standard 32GB of internal storage could make you forget about SD cards.
+Instead of the standard removable battery and microSD card of previous Galaxy S devices, the GS6 has a slightly smaller non-removable battery (2550 mAh) and non-expandable storage.
+That's a big deal for a lot of folks, but wireless charging and quick charging help alleviate the battery woes and a standard 32GB — along with optional 64 and 128GB options — of internal storage could make you forget about SD cards.

 5. Samsung Galaxy S6 edge

 Released April 2015 Cousin to the Galaxy S6 is the "edge" model.
-(And, yes, it's lowercase, according to Samsung.)
-This takes what started with the Galaxy Note 4 Edge and and simultaneously goes a bit further while stepping back a bit.
+This takes what started with the Galaxy Note Edge and and simultaneously goes a bit further while stepping back a bit.
 The display curves on both the left and right edges, making the sides of the phone extremely thin.
 And you know what?
-It works.
+It works — the phone is narrower, and at this screen size it's not too tough to hold onto.

 That also lets Samsung do some interesting visual things.
 You get a cool desk clock mode when the phone is just sitting around.
 And new notification alerts if you leave the phone face-down.
 Plus you can park your favorite contacts in an easy pull-out feature on the edge of the phone.
-You're going want to try this.
-Especially in the deep green and teal colors.
+The Marshmallow update made the edge screen even more useful, bringing back dedicated app experiences and more glanceable information.

 6. Samsung Galaxy S6 edge+